Is the Canon Powershot G7X Mark II Good for Vlogging?

 But most importantly, getting improved autofocus —specifically for low-contrast situations—, 25% more battery, better low-light performance overall and a faster processor are more enhancements than what I had expected.

-Canon turned a camera that was already really close to be the perfect vlogging camera and made it even better.
+Canon turned a camera that was already really close to be the perfect vlog camera and made it even better.

 Still, there’s something lacking: